Skip to main content

 Returning to Amsterdam, Hulk abandoned his specialization in portraiture in favour of marine painting, which brought him prosperity, especially when he moved to England in 1875.
 A keen sailor, who made many expeditions on the Zuiderzee, he thoroughly understood marine life and the intricacies of sailing ships.
 Shore scenes like the present pair are a favourite theme, one also favoured by van de Velde.
 In each work, the sky fills two-thirds of the composition, intricately fretted with clouds to give a sense of energy.
 On the Scheldt, low tide is filled with golden morning light.
 In its pair, On the Scheldt, sunset, the pale orange and pink of the declining sun, hidden behind clouds, flushes the bay and the sails of the fishing boats with its warmth.
 Both paintings exhibit the pervasive sense of tranquillity and tonal harmony for which the artist was renowned.
 Hulk turns everyday views of the maritime life that was so crucial to the Dutch economy into scenes of romantic reverie.

-Abraham Hulk Senior specialized in marine subjects and Dutch estuary scenes, inspired by the turbulence and calm of the coastal waters and estuaries of The Netherlands.
-He showed a particular talent for capturing the atmosphere and varied effects of calms and storms.
-Abraham was the senior and most important member of the Hulk family of artists which also included his brother John Frederick, an animal painter, and his son Abraham Junior, a landscapist.
+Abraham Hulk Snr specialized in marine subjects and Dutch estuary scenes, inspired by the coastal waters of The Netherlands.
+He showed a particular talent for capturing the effects of calms and storms.
+Abraham was the senior and most important member of the Hulk family of artists, which also included his brother Johannes (1829-1911), an animal painter, and his sons Hendrick (1842-1937), a marine painter, Abraham Jnr (1843-1919) and William (1852-1906), both landscapists.

-The work of Abraham Hulk Snr is represented in several museums including the Amsterdam Historical Museum, the Zuiderzeemuseum, Enkhuizen and the Teylers Museum, Haarlem.
+The work of Abraham Hulk Snr is represented in the Amsterdam Museum; the Zuiderzeemuseum, Enkhuizen; the Teylers Museum, Haarlem; the Gemeente-Archief, Dordrecht; the Ferens Art Gallery, Hull; the Towneley Art Gallery, Burnley and the Cooper Art Gallery, Barnsley.

 [1] For a detailed biography of Hulk and his time in America, see Matthew Honan, ‘De kunst van Abraham Hulk en zijn dagboek naar America’ (The art of Abraham Hulk and his travel diary to America), Scheepshistorie, Issue 26, November 2019, pp.92-109.
 We are grateful to Dr Honan for details of Hulk’s life and for providing a translation of the article.